scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 Add a validator to the Primary Network.

 A validator stakes AVAX which enables their node to validate transactions and recieve a reward after their lock up period is over.
-The validator's probability of being sampled by other validators (weight) is in proportion to the staked AVAX.
+The validator's probability of being sampled by other validators (weight) is in proportion to the staked nAVAX.

 The validator can charge a fee to delegators; the former receives a percentage of the delegator's validation reward (if any.)
 The minimum delegation fee is 2%.
 A transaction which adds a validator has no fee.